Avian foraging

-Avian foraging refers to the range of activities and behaviours exhibited by birds in their quest for food.
+Avian foraging can be defined as the processes and behaviours that birds use to find food.
 In addition to their unique body adaptations, birds have a range of described behaviours that differ from the foraging behaviours of other animal groups.
 According to the foraging habitat, birds may be grouped into foraging guilds.

 Foraging includes a range of activities, starting with the search for food, making use of sensory abilities, and which may involve one or more birds either of a single or even of multiple species.
 This is followed by locomotion and movements to obtain or capture the food, followed by the processing or handling of the foods prior to ingestion.

 Like all organisms foraging entails balancing the energy spent (in search, locomotion, avoiding predators, handling food) and energy gained.
 The high metabolic rate of birds, among the highest in the homoeotherm groups, constrains them to ensure a net positive gain in energy and have led evolutionary ethologists to develop the idea of optimal foraging.